Big Loud

-Big Loud is an American independent multi-sector entertainment company located in Nashville, Tennessee, United States.
-It consists of a record label also known as Big Loud, along with music publishing and talent management divisions.
+Big Loud is an American independent multi-sector entertainment company located in Nashville.
+It consists of a record label, along with music publishing and talent management divisions.
 Big Loud was founded in 2013 by Craig Wiseman, Joey Moi, Kevin "Chief" Zaruk, and Seth England.
 Artists who have recorded for Big Loud include Florida Georgia Line, Morgan Wallen, Chris Lane, Dallas Smith, and Hardy.

 History

 Big Loud Records was established in 2015 by Nashville-based songwriter Craig Wiseman and Canadian record producer Joey Moi.
 Big Loud Records' first release was Chris Lane's "Fix".
 Lane released two albums for the label.

 Jake Owen moved to Big Loud in 2018 after ending his contract with RCA Records Nashville.
 His first single with Big Loud Records, "I Was Jack (You Were Diane)", which topped country music charts that year.
 The song was the first single from Owen's 2019 album Greetings from...
 Jake.

 After signing to Big Loud Records, Morgan Wallen achieved back-to-back No. 1 hits on the Billboard Country Airplay chart with "Up Down" and "Whiskey Glasses".
-The Big Loud Records roster expanded to include singer/songwriter Hardy, Mason Ramsey, and Sean Stemaly.
+The Big Loud Records roster expanded to include singer/songwriter Hardy and Sean Stemaly.
 Stacy Blythe, vice-president of promotion, was awarded the SVP-VP/Promotion trophy at the 2019 CRS/Country Aircheck Awards.

 In 2021, Big Loud signed Canadian country artist Dallas Smith, the record holder for domestic number one hits on the Canada Country chart, to the label.
 Additionally, Smith, producer Scott Cooke, partner Alex Seif, and Big Loud formed a joint venture, Canadian-based imprint Local Hay Records.
-Shawn Austin became their first signing to the new label.
+Shawn Austin was the first artist signed to the label.